massalabs/massa/docs/technical-doc/architecture.rst

 Smart Contract
 **************

-Smart contracts are a piece of code that can be run inside the Massa virtual machine and which can modify the ledger, accept incoming requests through a public API, and also react to or emit events.
-One particularity of Massa smart contracts compared to other blockchain smart contracts is their ability to wake up by themselves independently of an exterior request on their API.
+Smart contracts are a piece of code that can be run inside the Massa virtual machine and which can modify the ledger, accept incoming requests through a public interface (via smart contract operations).
+One particularity of Massa smart contracts compared to other blockchain smart contracts is their ability to wake up by themselves independently of an exterior request on their interface.
 This allows more autonomy and less dependency on external centralized services.

 Smart contracts are currently written in assemblyscript, a stricter derivation from typescript, which is itself a type-safe version of javascript.
 AssemblyScript compiles to web assembly bytecode (wasm).
 Massa nodes Execution Module runs such bytecode.
-Smart contracts have access to their own datastore, so can modify the ledger and the network state.
+Smart contracts have access to their own datastore, so they can modify the ledger.

 Operation
 *********